 - 1. Using the alignment posts and rubber grommets, place the speakers on the slots of the palm-rest and keyboard assembly. - 2.
 Route the speaker cable through the routing guides on the palm-rest and keyboard assembly. - 3.
 Adhere the tapes that secure the speaker cable to the palm-rest and keyboard assembly. - 4.
 Connect the speaker cable to the system board. - 5.
 Place the antenna cables over the speaker cable and adhere the tape that secures the antenna cables to the palm-rest and keyboard assembly.

-- 1. Install the battery.

-- 2. Install the wireless card.

-- 3. Install the base cover.

-- 4. Follow the procedure in After working inside your computer.
+- 1. Install the 3-cell battery (41 Wh) or the 4-cell battery (54 Wh), whichever applicable. - 2.
+Install the wireless card. - 3.
+Install the base cover. - 4.
+Follow the procedure in After working inside your computer.

 Heat sink